NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 Problem 2: How to map/convert old values into new configuration file?
 ---------------------------------------------------------------------

-*Question 1*: Were all configuration changes described in codebase?
+* *Question 1*: Were all configuration changes described in codebase?

-*Question 2*: How many ways did developers use for configuration changes?
+* *Question 2*: How many ways did developers use for configuration changes?
   Does `oslo.config` support for all of changes that mean we can define all of them in codebase?

 Here is answers:

-1. Not all configuration option changes were defined in codebase or even showed up in release notes.
+* *Answer 1*: Not all configuration option changes were defined in codebase or even showed up in release notes.

-2. ``oslo.config`` does not support us to define some configuration changes in somecase following:
+* *Answer 2*: ``oslo.config`` does not support us to define some configuration changes in somecase following:

   - Mapping multi config values into one new values
   - The value of an option should be change as a compatible with new source code

 Example: